viet91/Pancakeswap-sniping-bot-demo/README.md

 # Pancakeswap-sniping-bot-demo

-<H2> The folowing DEXs are available in the full version: Pancakeswap, Uniswap, Pangolin, Bakeryswap and Quickswap </H2>
+<H2> The following DEXs are available in the full version: Pancakeswap, Uniswap, Pangolin, Bakeryswap and Quickswap </H2>

 Pancakeswap sniping bot demo to snipe during IDO's.
 With advanced option and a GUI.